awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-disbursement-report.md

 ## Publication Schedule<a name="publication-schedule-3"></a>

- This report is published monthly at 00:00 UTC 3 days after a successful disbursement to your bank account\.
-We consider the disbursement successful after the disbursement settlement is recorded with your bank\.
+This report is published 3 days after a disbursement has been initiated to transfer funds to your bank\.
+In general this is a monthly report for sellers who receive disbursements on a monthly cadence\.
+If there is no disbursement initiated, no disbursement report is generated\.

 **Topics**
 + [Publication Schedule](#publication-schedule-3)